PoojaChinu/meet/README.md

 ### Project Description

-The Meet app is a progressive web application with a serverless backend, offering offline access to upcoming events in specific cities.
-Its responsive design ensures seamless display across devices, delivering a superior user experience.
-Powered by Test-Driven Development, it prioritizes code quality and test coverage for optimal performance.
+To build a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
+The application uses the Google Calendar API to fetch upcoming events.

 ### Run the project locally